Newspaper Page Text

 Negro laborers by river levee con

-tractors in the Vicksburg, Miss.,
+tractors in the Vicksburg.
+Miss,

-area from Roscdale to Natchez
+area from Rosedale to Natchez.

-These 4000 were described as
+These 4.000 were described as

 being enmeshed in a tangle of